 - Ensure their employees are fully conversant with this policy and all associated standards, procedures, guidelines and relevant legislation; and are aware of the consequences of non-compliance

-- Develop procedures, processes and practices which comply with this policy for use in their business areas
+- Develop procedures, processes and practices which comply with this policy for use in their service areas

-- Ensure that the relevant system administrators are advised immediately about staff changes affecting computer access (for example job function changes, leaving business unit or organisation) so that passwords may be withdrawn or changed as appropriate
+- Ensure that the relevant system administrators are advised immediately about staff changes affecting access (for example job function changes, leaving service or organisation) so that access may be withdrawn or changed as appropriate

-- Ensure that staff are not able to gain unauthorised access to Council IT systems or manual data
+- Ensure that staff are not able to gain unauthorised access to Council ICT systems or manual data

 - Ensure all contractors and other third parties to which this policy may apply are aware of their requirement to comply